gaseri/website/docs/en/teaching/materials/llvm-clang.md

 clang-13: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-The failure happens at the linking stage; Clang is treating the source file language as C-like instead of specifically C++ and therefore isn't linking the resulting executable to the C++ standard library.
+The failure occurs at the linking stage; Clang treats the the source file language as C-like instead of specifically C++ and therefore does not link the resulting executable to the C++ standard library.
 This can be done manually by using the `-l` parameter:

 ``` shell
 $ ./bin/clang example2.cpp -o example2 -l stdc++
 ```

-While this approach will mostly work, the recommended one is to specify C++ as the source file language using the `-x` parameter and let Clang worry about linking the standard library:
+Although this approach almost always work, the recommended method is to specify C++ as the source file language using the `-x` parameter and let Clang take care of linking the standard library:

 ``` shell
 $ ./bin/clang example2.cpp -o example2 -x c++